Eli-Kaplowitz/Lipo_MF_Model/README.md

 - --max_iter (int): Maximum number of iterations for MLPRegressor

 ## License
-This project is licensed under ____.
+This project is licensed under the MIT License.
 See the LICENSE.txt file for more details.